 On February 8, 2019 Academics for Land Protection in New England (ALPINE) and the Regional Conservation Partnership (RCP) Network organized their second RCP-ALPINE Regional Conservation Forum.
 Hosted by Wellesley College, the day-long event brought the Massachusetts RCP and academic communities together to look at past successes and explore future possibilities for collaboration.

-Morning presentations highlighted how RCPs, colleges, and universities were already working together.
+Morning presentations highlighted examples of RCPs, colleges, and universities working together successfully.
 Two RCPs and a regional land trust provided multiple examples of how conservation research has broadened their understanding of the communities they serve and informed their approaches to conservation and outreach.
-They also described how they’ve worked with academic partners to leverage university resources (details provided below).
+They also detailed strategies for working with academic partners to leverage university resources (details provided below).

 “The collaborations and partnerships I’ve established with RCPs have really amplified my impact over the landscape,” said Paul Catanzaro, an Extension Associate Professor at UMASS Amherst and a member of the ALPINE steering committee.

 Bill Labich, coordinator of the RCP Network and senior conservationist at Highstead, noted that strategic partnerships could provide the opportunity to engage new audiences—such as an RCP-like collaboration between a college, an urban high school, youth development organization, and a regional land trust which could engage younger and more diverse groups in land conservation.